запуск симуляцик системной модели

 out_phase_shift = calc_array_out(out, "PhaseShift"); # Формиватель луча PhaseShift

-• in the "graphs" tab (by selecting the "array plotting" type of graphs)
+- in the "graphs" tab (by selecting the "array construction" graph type)

-• in a script using the data obtained as a result of simulation
+- in a script using the data obtained as a result of the simulation

-Using the first method we will visualise the model result for the outputs with and without beam forming:
+Using the first method, we visualize the result of the model for outputs with and without ray shaping.:

-The figures show the output of 3 specified beamformers: PhaseShift, MVDR and LCMV.
-It can be seen that the classical phase-shift beamformer does not cope with the task of target detection against the background of interference, because the interference amplitude is much larger than the useful signal and simply increasing the signal-to-noise ratio is not enough.
+The figures show the output of 3 preset beam shapers: PhaseShift, MVDR and LCMV.
+It can be noted that the classical phase shift beamformer does not cope with the task of detecting a target against a background of interference because the interference amplitude is much larger than the useful signal and simply increasing the signal-to-noise ratio is not enough.

-The output graph changes if MVDR and LCMV beamforming algorithm is used: after signal processing a peak is formed corresponding to the true position of the target.
+The output graph changes if the MVDR and LCMV beamforming algorithm is used: after signal processing, a peak corresponding to the true position of the target is formed.

-Similarly, you can visualise the simulation results using the second method.
-For plotting in the script we will use the auxiliary function plot_result:
+Similarly, you can visualize the simulation results using the second method.
+To build it in the script, use the auxiliary function plot_result:

 num_puls = length(collect(out["ReferencePulse"]).time) # извлечение номера последнего импульса